lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - For repeated large queries, UNLOAD federated results to S3 and COPY into Redshift for analytical performance.
 - Monitor source DB connection counts, query latency, and Redshift query planning/execution to tune.

-If you want, I can list the exact CREATE EXTERNAL SCHEMA syntax and a short example for your engine/version — or check the AWS docs for the precise supported engine/version matrix and data-type mapping.

 ## How do you design a lakehouse pattern using Redshift, Spectrum, and Athena together?
 Goal: build a lakehouse that combines a durable S3 data lake for raw/curated data with a high-performance analytic warehouse for BI and complex SQL.
 Use Redshift as the high-performance serving/compute layer, Redshift Spectrum to query S3 from the warehouse, and Athena for ad-hoc/exploratory queries directly on S3.
 Key pieces: S3 (data lake), Glue Data Catalog (metadata), Redshift (RA3 recommended), Spectrum, Athena, ETL/CDC (Glue/EMR/DMS/Kinesis/Debezium), Lake Formation/IAM/KMS for security.